Frequently Asked Questions

 English at Freestyle is a college prep, UC, and CSU approved "b" course.

-Other classes at Freestyle are all a college prep, UC, and CSU approved "f" course.
+Other classes at Freestyle are all a college prep, UC, and CSU approved "f" (visual arts elective) course.

 Students can also opt to earn 10 college units = 20 MVLA Credits for projects completed at Freestyle with our Freestyle - Foothill College Program.

 15. Can I take a single class at Freestyle without enrolling in the whole program?